peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-sim/README.md

 * **_RRest-sim_generator_** : This script is used to generate _RRest-sim_ in Matlab &reg; format.
 * **_RRest_dataset_converter_** : This script is used to convert the dataset from Matlab &reg; format to .csv and WFDB format.
+*
+### Pre-requisites

+The only additional requirements arise if you wish to convert a dataset to WFDB format (this is optional).
+If you do, then you will need to install the [WFDB Toolbox for Matlab](https://physionet.org/physiotools/matlab/wfdb-app-matlab/).

 ### Citation